 RFE/RL’s Russian Service: Radio Svoboda

-Radio Svoboda is a multiplatform alternative to state-run media, providing audiences in and around the Russian Federation with timely and balanced news, analysis, and opinion.
+Radio Svoboda is a multiplatform alternative to Russian state-controlled media, providing audiences in the Russian Federation with informed and accurate news, analysis, and opinion.

 - Language: Russian

 - Established: 1953

 - Distribution: Website, social, radio (AM, satellite, Internet), video (YouTube, satellite) and mobile

 - Locations: Prague, Moscow